darkwood23/Library/README.md

 # Library
-A simple program that lets you view and
+A simple library app to view some names of books and be able to add new books aswell

 # Skill aquired
 1) DOM manipulation